ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 ### Next Steps

 > 1. Although using QR code as ID verification is a unique section of our design, the QR code door key is static, which means it's still not really secure.
-Thus, we can use different QR code as the door key so that one QR code can only be used once.
+Thus, we should use different QR code as the door key so that one QR code can only be used once.
 >
 > 2. We also used an QR code as a link to our Node-Red.
 However, this QR code drawed on the LCD screen pixel by pixel which means it wastes much space in memory to store the pixels of QR code.
-A better way is to store the QR code in the SD card and transfer the QR code directly to LCD screen.
+A better way is to store the QR code in the SD card of LCD and transfer the QR code directly to LCD screen.
 >
-> 3. Although the IR sensor is highly sensitive and accurate, it's better to have options of different detected distances, such as 10cm, 20cm, etc. For now, our detected distance is fixed.
+> 3. The refresh rate of our LCD screen is slow now.
+We should come up a better communication between MCU and LCD to realize a faster LCD display.
 >
-> 4. The refresh rate of our LCD screen is slow now.
-We should come up a better communication between MCU and LCD to realize a faster LCD display.
+> 4. Although the IR sensor is highly sensitive and accurate, it's better to have options of different detected distances, such as 10cm, 20cm, etc. For now, our detected distance is fixed.
 >
 > 5. For now, our servo motor acting as a door lock is closed after a fixed time interval when we open the lock.
 We can improve it by closing the lock only when the door is closed instead of being closed based on certain time interval.
 >
 > 6. We used FreeRTOS vDelayTasks function to have a certain delay.
 It worked well until we integrated all peripherals together.
-The delay became inaccurate, thus we should come up with a better way to control certain time delay.
+The delay became inaccurate, thus we should come up with a better way to generate accurate time delay.

 ### Takeaways from ESE5160

 > ESE5160 goes through the main parts of embedded system design flow, starting from coming up with new idea, to make the idea come to life.
 We need to decide what components can help realize our idea, which power regulators we need to use, what pins they will occupy.
 >
 > Then, we need to draw schematic to connect everything together, after which we design PCB where we need to work as a good "City Planner".
-We have to pay attention high speed signal routing, power routing and components placement, etc. During the PCB manufacture, we write drivers for each peripherals in advance and use our dev board to test their functionality.
-This is where we learn how FreeRTOS works and how different communication protocols work.
+We have to pay attention to high speed signal routing, power routing and components placement, etc. During the PCB manufacture, we write drivers for each peripherals in advance and use our dev board to test their functionality.
+This is where we learn how FreeRTOS and different communication protocols work.
 >
-> After the PCB comes back, we test power one by one and test functionality of button, LED, MCU, etc. This is where we learn how to de-solder and solder components, using solder wick, flux, fly wires, ...
+> After the PCB comes back, we test powers, do load tests and check thermal images one by one and test functionality of button, LED, MCU, WiFi, etc. This is where we learn how to de-solder and solder components, using solder wick, flux, fly wires, ...
 Then, we integrate all peripherals to our customized PCB and we use Node-Red to realize remote control and monitoring through MQTT.
 >
-> Beyond these, we also learned how to implement basic bootloader and firmware update, especially OTAFU through HTTP after we had Node-Red.
+> Beyond these, we also learned how to implement basic bootloader and firmware update, especially OTAFU through HTTP and we can initiate OTAFU through Node-Red remotely based on MQTT.
 >
 > Stepping out the electrical engineering world, we also worked as mechanical engineers.
 We 3D printed our customized PCB so that we could have a better understanding of how the PCB looks like and prepare a better and suitable casework.
-In the end, we designed and 3D printed a wonderful casework composing of three parts which acts as a door with all of our components (and even our names :))on it.
+In the end, we designed and 3D printed a wonderful casework composing of three parts which acts as a door with all of our components (and even our names :)) on it.
 We also learnt how to choose different material and hardness for 3D printing.
 >
 > Reaching here, we have designed a portable IOT prototype which has desired function features including basic functions, WiFi, OTAFU as well as a desired mechanical structure.